ai-devnet/Postman-for-Cisco-SD-WAN/README.md

 2. Make sure you select the `Cisco-SD-WAN-Environment` environment
 3. Expand the collection and start making REST API calls.

-## Note: In case your instance of vManage has a self signed certificate make sure you disable `SSL certificate verification` in Postman's settings.
+## Note: In case your instance of vManage has a self signed certificate, make sure you disable `SSL certificate verification` in Postman's settings.